goetztj/LakeVilla/README.md

 This repository contains the artifacts of our LakeVilla (LV) paper.
 We made use of [docker](https://docs.docker.com/engine/install/) to automate the deployment and reproducibility.
 You will find the following content:
-- YCSB-LH: submodule to the adapted YCSB benchmark for Spark
+- YCSB-LH: submodule to the adapted YCSB benchmark for Spark (provided as fork of [YCSB](https://github.com/brianfrankcooper/YCSB))
 - Hive: all files needed for the hive docker container
 - LV: all files for LakeVilla including binaries for the container
 - Spark: all files for the Spark and Delta Lake container